 Before diving into the stuff first let me introduce a database/tool which we will be using to change some settings, Registry Editor.
 The Registry is a database in which low-level settings for the operating system and other software are stored.
 The kernel, device drivers, services can all access it.”

 In this article, I am going to try to explain how we, with the help of some registry tweaks, can change the startup sound in Windows 10.
-Microsoft does not allow users to directly change the startup sound from the “sounds” settings.
+Microsoft does not allow users to directly change startup sound from the “sounds” settings.
 Let me show you a way that I have had tried in recent time.
-The default sounds are saved under the Windows\winSxS folder.
+The default sounds are present in the Windows\winSxS folder.

-They can be found by searching for Windows Logon Sound.wav, Windows Logoff Sound.wav Windows Shutdown.wav, and Windows Startup.wav.
-Although these files can be replaced with your desired sound file(having same name and format), this is not what we are going to do.
+One can spot them by searching for Windows Logon Sound.wav, Windows Logoff Sound.wav Windows Shutdown.wav, and Windows Startup.wav.
+Although one can replace them with their own sound file(having same name and format), this is not what we are going to do.
 We will try a better solution and, which does not include deleting or replacing any file manually.

-How to Change Startup Sound in Windows 10
+How to Change Startup Sound on Windows 10

 - First login to your system with administrator rights, as administrator rights are a must to access registry editor.